symdesign/wakkle/README.md

     <object><!-- HTML goes here. --></object>
 </wakkl-image>
 ```
 Elements wrapped inside the object will be mapped automatically  to the user's interaction.
-In addition, they can be moved and rotated with attributes `x`. `y`, `z` and `rotation-x`, `rotation-y`and `rotation-z`.
+In addition, they can be moved and rotated with attributes `x`, `y`, `z` and `rotation-x`, `rotation-y`and `rotation-z`.

 ### Vector
 This feature is not yet supported but coming soon!